whiplashomega/elthelas2/data/rules/castingaspell.markdown

 </p>
 <h5>Somatic (S)</h5>
 <p>
   Spellcasting gestures might include a forceful gesticulation or an intricate set of gestures.
 If a spell requires a somatic component, the caster must have free use of at least one hand to perform these gestures.
+This can be the same hand used to hold a material component or spellcasting focus.
 </p>
 <h5>Material (M)</h5>
 <p>